 Considerable judgement is required to determine what is significant to fair value and therefore which category the asset or liability is placed in can be subjective.
 In determining the fair value of an asset, the Group uses market-observable data to the extent it is available.
-Where level 1 inputs are not available, the Group engages Valuer to perform the valuation.
-The Directors work closely with the Valuer to establish the appropriate valuation techniques and inputs to the model.
+Where level 1 inputs are not available, the Group engages an independent external valuer to perform the valuation.
+The Directors work closely with the valuer to establish the appropriate valuation techniques and inputs to the model.

-Provision of ECL for loan receivable
+Provision of ECL for loan receivables